tim1e9/localmotive/_docs/samples/README.md

 ## Configuration

 Localmotive is driven by a configuration file.
 The file - named `config.json` - is located in the same directory as these instructions.
+At runtime, Localmotive looks for an envrionment variable named `CONFIG_FILE` to locate configuration data.
+This environment variable is mandatory at this time.

 The file contains both global values (via "settings"), and individual API endpoint details.
 Review the contents of the file to familiarize yourself with what to expect.

 **NOTE:** The file should work with little to no modification.
 The only thing that must be changed is the absolute path being used.
-If you're using a Mac, simply replace `abc123` with your userid on your Mac.
+If you're using a Mac, it may be as simple as replacing `abc123` with your userid on your Mac.

 ## The Localmotive Server